ThorLL/IAI_Othello/README.md

 3. Third window type "go run ./Main.go 3"

 # Send request to do stuff
-Type "r" in the terminal to get the node to send a request to do stuff The node will do stuff for seconds.
+1. Type "r" in the terminal to get the node to send a request to do stuff.
+2. The node will do stuff for seconds.